Datametri Logo

 Missing Data Pattern Matrix

-In complex, multidimensional datasets where univariate outlier analyses (e.g., Boxplot) fall short, structural anomalies (outliers) are detected and isolated with algorithms that account for inter-variable correlations.
+In complex, multidimensional datasets where univariate outlier analyses (e.g., Boxplot) fall short, structural anomalies are detected and isolated using algorithms that robustly account for inter-variable correlations.

 Multivariate Outlier Detection